Golden Delicious

-Golden Delicious is a cultivar of apple.
-It is one of the 15 most popular apple cultivars in the United States.
-It is not closely related to Red Delicious.
+Golden Delicious is a cultivar of apple from the United States, where it is one of the top varieties.
+Despite its name, it is not closely related to Red Delicious.

 History

 Golden Delicious arose from a chance seedling, possibly a hybrid of Grimes Golden and Golden Reinette.
 The original tree was found on the family farm of J. M. Mullins in Clay County, West Virginia, and was locally known as Mullins' Yellow Seedling.
 Mullins sold the tree and propagation rights to Stark Brothers Nurseries for $5000, which first marketed it as a companion of their Red Delicious in 1914.
+For much of the twentieth century, the Golden Delicious, the Red Delicious, and the Granny Smith were the top three apple varieties in the United States in terms of sales at supermarkets.
+According to the U.S. Apple Association, as of 2025, the Golden Delicious and two of its descendants, the Gala and Honeycrisp, remain in the top nine most popular varieties in that country.

+Golden Delicious was designated the official state fruit of West Virginia by a Senate resolution on February 20, 1995.
+Clay County has hosted an annual Golden Delicious Festival since 1972.
+The Golden Delicious was one of four varieties honored by the United States Postal Service in a 2013 set of four 33¢ stamps commemorating historic strains, joined by the Northern Spy, Baldwin, and Granny Smith apples.